E-Sh4rk/KururinTAS/KuruBot/README.md

 ### Configuring the bot

-- Depending on what kind of problem you want to solve, you can configure the bot by clicking on `Load config` and choosing the right configuration file
+- Depending on what kind of problem you want to solve, you can configure the bot by clicking on `Load config` and choosing the right configuration file.
 - These configuration files have the extension `.ini`.
 They contain some parameters for the bot.
-- In term of complexity, damageless < noWC < WC.
-Here is a quick description of the predefined configruations:
+- You first have to select a base configuration in the `Base_configs` folder:
+  - `config_damageless_xxx`: activate the damageless mode and focus the search on the exploration. `xxx` determines which aspect to prioritize in term of precision (`precise` for both, `approx` for none).
+  - `config_no_wc_xxx`: disable wall clips and focus the search on the exploration.
+The `relaxed` version still allows to be inside a wall (useful when the starting state is in a wall, but that no new wall clip should be performed).
-  - `config_wc_k`: Full wall clip support. `k` correspond to the precision: higher values of `k` will be more precise (it could perform very tricky wall clips) but will explore less the map.
+  - `config_wc_k`: full wall clip support. `k` correspond to the precision: higher values of `k` will be more precise (in order to perform very tricky wall clips) but will explore less the map.
-  - `config_no_wc_strict`: Disable wall clips by forbidding to be in a wall.
-  - `config_no_wc_relaxed`: Disable wall clips without forbidding to be in a wall.
-Useful when the starting state is in a wall, but that no new wall clip should be performed.
-  - `config_damageless`: For damageless (of course, no wall clip possible).
-- The configuration files below must be loaded after another config:
+- Then the `Configs_modifier` folder allows you to modify the behavior of the previously selected configuration (you can load multiple configurations there):
-  - `damageless_checkpoint_at_healzones`: For damageless configurations, once an healing zone is reached, stop optimizing what has already been done before.
+  - `damageless_checkpoint_at_healzones`: Once an healing zone is reached, stop optimizing what has already been done before (very useful for damageless configurations).
-  - `decrease_cost_map`: Decrease the importance given to the cost map so that the bot will be less greedy.
-  - `increase_cost_map`: Increase the importance given to the cost map so that the bot will be greedier.
-  - `disable_waiting`: Decrease rotation precision.
-Reduce the search space but make the bot unable to deliberately wait (for changing its rotation).
   - `disable_life_prediction`: Disable the life prediction optimisation.
-Can be relevant when the bot must briefly quit the legal zone with very low life and invulnerability.
+Can be relevant for wall-clip configurations when the bot must briefly quit the legal zone with very low life and invulnerability.
+- The `independent` folder contains some configurations, independent from the base configurations, that can be used to change some behaviors (you can load multiple configurations there):
-  - `disable_life`: Disable the life constraints.
-The helirin will be considered as invincible.
+  - `disable_life`: Disable the life system (the life of the helirin will not be checked, which allows to reduce the search space a lot).
+  - `enable_bonus_xxx`: Asks the bot to collect the bonus of the level (if any) before reaching the target.
+If `with_checkpoint`, once the bonus is collected, stop optimizing what has already been done before.
+  - `enable_moving_objects_xxx`: Take the moving objects into account (except the shooters, which are not supported).
+It can slow down the search process.
+If `with_frame_counter`, the search space will be extended to take time into account (can give better results when waiting is needed to pass some moving objects).

 ### Loading a map

 - If the bot is connected to Bizhawk, you can load the current ingame map by clicking on the button `Download map`
 - Alternatively, you can load a previously saved map by clicking on the button `LM` (Load Map)
 - You can save a map by clicking on the button `SM` (Save Map)
-- You can visualize the whole map with out of bounds by checking `Show physical map`
+- You can visualize the whole map with out of bounds by checking `Physical map`

 ### Loading the state of the helirin